tvwallace/gefcom17Model/README.md

 I spent many hours trying to find explanatory variables, mostly interaction terms, that would enhance performance.
 In the end both the temperature and load models contained a modest number of variables.
-That specification may be found in the yaml configuration files in extdata.
+Those specifications may be found in the yaml configuration files in extdata (inst/extdata).

 ## Installation